ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 * HTTPCode_ELB_5XX - no healthy backend instance or request rate too high

 * RequestCount - # of requests over 1 or 5 minute interval

+## Elastic Load Balancing Service

+If you know there is a lot of traffic on the way, call AWS and get them to "pre-warm" your ELB.

 ### Logging